top of page

 Special Guest Judge Lulu Guinness OBE

-A special salute and sincere thanks go to Lulu Guinness OBE, the iconic handbag designer, who came to Tetbury to judge the windows; her enthusiasm and support of the festival and the town's retailers was hugely appreciated.
-Thank you Lulu!
+We were especially grateful to Lulu Guinness, who came to Tetbury to judge the competition.
+Her support for both the competition and the town’s retailers was warmly appreciated.

-Joint Gold Certificates were awarded to charity shops Tenovus and Break for the resourcefulness and storytelling evident in their windows.
-Joint Silver Certificates went to Scentiments and Skeins of Tetbury for the prettiness and the wit, and Joint Bronze went to Hobbs House Bakery and Tetbury Wines who incorporated famous tunes into their designs.
-Judging was hard and decisions were tricky to reach - as you will see from the photographs of the windows below.
-Lulu said she would have preferred to have given everyone a gold medal!
+Joint Gold Certificates were awarded to Tenovus and Break for their resourceful storytelling; Joint Silver went to Scentiments and Skeins of Tetbury for charm and wit; and Joint Bronze to Hobbs House Bakery and Tetbury Wines for cleverly weaving famous tunes into their designs.
+Judging was no easy task—Lulu remarked she would happily have given everyone a gold medal.

 Artique